Chicago/design.chicago.gov/README.md

-# design-standards
+# Chicago Design System

-A guide to standards and methods for producing delightful technology applications.
+A guide to the design system used for producing delightful services and technology applications.